 The SWAM technology is best suited for multi-vector expressive acoustic instruments, i.e., instruments that require continuous input energy and control by the musician on several dimensions at the same time, particularly for woodwinds, brass, and bowed strings.

-SWAM is currently applied in two different engines: SWAM-W and SWAM-S.
+SWAM is currently applied in three different engines: SWAM-B, SWAM-W and SWAM-S.